dilshankarunarathne/spring-boot-notes/README.md

 * Build intermediate abstractions
 We build intermediate abstractions in the layers in order to do business and share code as appropriate, and the IoC handles those intermediate abstractions being dependencies where necessary.
 * Produce clean code
+This allows us to write very clean code.